 The University of Nottingham was one of the first institutions to join the Charter and was awarded an Athena SWAN Institutional Bronze Award in 2006.
 The University later achieved an Institutional Silver award in 2012.

-The Athena SWAN Institutional Self-Assessment Team, chaired by the Deputy Vice-Chancellor, Professor Karen Cox provides leadership and support to the University's gender equality agenda.
+The Athena SWAN Institutional Self-Assessment Team, chaired by Professor Dame Jessica Corner, Pro-Vice-Chancellor (Research & Knowledge Exchange) provides leadership and support to the University's gender equality agenda.

 The University also holds a number of departmental Athena SWAN awards which recognise the commitment of our Faculties and Schools to progressing gender equality through the development of local action plans.